mustafa-korkmaz/software-diary/DesignPatterns/Creational/FactoryMethod/readme.md

 ## What?
-Factory method is one of the most widely used creational design pattern uses _factory methods_ while creating different objects.
+Factory method is one of the most widely used creational design patterns uses _factory methods_ while creating different objects.
 It defines the interface for object creation and lets subclasses decide which class to instantiate.

 **Frequency of use**: :star::star::star::star::star: (High)